NikolaiStoilkov/NikolaiStoilkov/README.md

 ### About Me

-I'm a Full-Stack Software Engineer with a proven track record of developing impactful web and mobile applications.
-With experience as both a Junior and a Software Engineer, I've honed my skills in creating seamless user experiences and functional solutions.
-I'm enthusiastic about leveraging strong software engineering principles to drive meaningful changes through technology, always focusing on solutions that enhance accessibility and user engagement.
-My journey in software development is fueled by a commitment to excellence and a passion for continuous learning and adaptation.
+I'm a Full-Stack Software Engineer who loves building web and mobile applications.
+I enjoy using my skills to create user-friendly and impactful solutions.
+I'm passionate about programming and always learning new things to make technology better and more accessible.

 ---